Skip to main content

 Can I register and pay for all the students from my school together?

-Yes, we can do that.
+Each student will need to register individually, but we can provide a way for the school to pay for the entire group.
 Email Dr. Melissa Gardenghi (mgardeng@bju.edu), and she will provide you with the necessary information.